Trinity College Dublin American Football: 2015 season

 Trinity followed its undefeated campaign with a 7–1 record.
-They lost the first game in a slow, muddy affair in UL.
-Following that they got a pair of unconventional wins including a scrappy 21-point comeback win at the Dublin Rebels.
-In a truly memorable game, the Rebels became the only IAFL team in history to squander such a large lead.
+They lost the first game in UL.
+Following that, they got a pair of unconventional wins including a 21-point comeback win at the Dublin Rebels.
+In this notable game, the Rebels became the only IAFL team in history to squander such a large lead.
 Trinity drove to score the winning touchdown and capped it off with a successful 2-point conversion to WR Alex Gurnee.
-Their season rolled on much like their previous undefeated season with a defence that began firing on all cylinders to match their high-powered offence.
+Their season progressed much like their previous undefeated season with both a strong defense and offense.
 A game against the Dublin Rhinos involved a jersey mishap where Trinity wore the Rhinos jerseys for the duration of their win.
 Some matches this season also took place at ALSAA due to scheduling issues.
 Trinity advanced to the playoff where they once again matched up with the Dublin Rebels.
-During the rainy match Trinity's offence couldn't be stopped and they advanced to Shamrock Bowl XXIX with a commanding 22–0 win over the rival Rebels.
-In the Dalymount Park rematch of the previous bowl game Trinity was stopped by the best team in Ireland. the Trojans got the victory by beating the students 28–14 and earning their fourth Championship in a row.
+Trinity won this game and they advanced to Shamrock Bowl XXIX with a 22–0 win over the rival Rebels.
+In the Dalymount Park rematch of the previous bowl game, Trinity was defeated bt the Trojans 28–14.